RabjamX2/YangkarSvelteKit/README.md

 ## Package Management

 This project uses pnpm exclusively.
 Please do not use npm or yarn as this may cause dependency resolution issues.

+Server went down randomly fix it by redeploying